epfLLM/Megatron-LLM/falcon2megatron/README.md

 **Important**:
 - No data preprocessing has been done using falcon tokenizer yet, so the initial loss is still very high.
 - Falcon-40B does not fit in 8 GPUs when trying to train, so it hasn't been tested yet.
+- If you get an `ImportError: cannot import name 'helpers' from 'megatron.data'`, try running `cd megatron/data; make; cd ../../` to compile the `helpers` module.